5 remote working tips for managers to keep employees productive

 4. Trust and Encourage Your Team

-Another important tip is to offer emotional support and encouragement to your employees.
+Another important remote working tip for managers is to offer emotional support and encouragement to your employees.
 Managers need to listen to the challenges of employees and empathize with their concerns.
 Ask them questions like – “how are they doing?”, “how they are managing remote working situations?”.
 Sometimes, let the stress and concerns of employees be the focus of the conversation.

 5. Different communication technology options